getgrav/grav-plugin-login-oauth/README.md

+# THIS PLUGIN IS DEPRECATED IN FAVOR OF LOGIN-OAUTH2 - https://github.com/trilbymedia/grav-plugin-login-oauth2

-# Grav Login Plugin OAuth Add-On
+## Grav Login Plugin OAuth Add-On

 The **Grav Login Plugin OAuth Add-On** for [Grav](http://github.com/getgrav/grav) adds the ability for users to log in using Social sites.